 - They are a unique morph and a wobble should not force them out of existence

-- Since they a bred and cared for in captivity, they don’t need to have the same natural hunting skills a wild snake needs
+- Since they a bred and cared for in captivity, they don’t need to have the same natural hunting skills a wild snake needs and can still live for up to 20 years

 And, here are a few of the reasons on why many say breeding should cease: